Changscorner/stock-analysis/README.md

 ### Advantages and Disadvantages to Refactoring
 #### Advantages
 1.)Refactoring code is important because it allows the code to become more efficient and managable.

 2.)It makes the code more readable, run faster, and allows for an incremental approach to coding.

 #### Disadvantages
 1.)
 There is a risk if the application's code that you are is too large or when the existing code doesn't have proper test cases.

 2.)
-There is a big time investment that is needed and could make the code more complex .
+There is a big time investment that is needed and could make the code more complex.

 3.)
 If during the refactor additional requirements are added in it can lead to additional time to be spent on testing.

 There is a detailed statement on the advantages and disadvantages of refactoring code in general (3 pt).

 ### VBA Script Refactoring